 It appears this is a national thing – certain merchants and all banks are complicit in this decision to expose Credit Card holders to this level of liability.

-If you are as concerned as I about this lack of security – tell your bank or financial institution.
+If you are as concerned as I about this lack of security – tell your bank or financial institution, or simply, get a credit card from a different financial institution.
 Make a noise about it and don’t just settle because “everyone is doing it”….

 What are your thoughts?